 Though your needs as a business owner will vary based on the technologies you employ, the size of your facility, state regulations, and other factors, the following design elements of a commercial grow facility are commonplace and can be found in any setup.

-- Plant rooms.
-Your facility will need space to accommodate for the unique needs of your plants at each stage.
-Separate vegetation and flowering rooms are common, and further division and environment control is needed from cultivar to cultivar.
+Your facility will need space to accommodate the unique needs of your plants at each stage.
+Separate vegetation and flowering rooms are common, and further division and environment control are needed from cultivar to cultivar.
 Though there’s some debate as to how much vegetation room you really need, these rooms are the lifeblood of your grow operation.
 Don’t forget space to hang your cannabis for drying and set aside for curing!

 - Lighting rigs (either LED lighting or HPS lighting, depending on your preferences)